When it comes to education, Gaohan “Zack” Zhang is nothing if not practical. But when it comes to life, he’s ruled by his instinct.

 After graduating from Michigan State University after only three years in 2012, he just couldn’t see himself as an auditor.
 “Accounting is about historical financial data: looking back on what has happened.
 Finance, on the other hand, is forward looking.
 It involves making decisions and solving problems.
 And that’s what really interests me.”

-Ever pragmatic, he chose Brandeis International Business School (IBS) for two reasons: first, its appealing location in metro Boston; and second, its rank—the school has ranked among the top ten in The Financial Times’ ratings of Master of Finance programs for four consecutive years.
+Ever pragmatic, he chose Brandeis International Business School (IBS) for two reasons: first, its appealing location in metro Boston; and second, its rank— in 2014, the school ranked among the top ten in The Financial Times’ ratings of Master of Finance programs for the fourth consecutive year.

 After taking several courses in real estate and obtaining a year-long internship at Cushman & Wakefield, the world’s largest privately‐held commercial property services firm, he knew he wanted to pursue a career in real estate.
 He also knew he wanted to return to China.
 He went through a rigorous recruitment process—competing mostly with PhDs from MIT, Harvard, and Columbia—and won a position in the future leaders program at Country Garden, one of China’s leading integrated property developers.
 During the program, Gaohan will rotate around the company’s divisions while being mentored by the CFO.
 Gaohan is expected to join Country Garden’s top management team within five or six years.